 Completing adventures and advancing in rank are important methods of cub scouting and are woven into the fabric of summer camp but what keeps scouts coming back for more is that Cub Scouting is FUN!
-This is the primary focus of your time on Planet Grizzly and our staff has developed a program that gives scouts the opportunity to complete adventure requirements while having FUN exploring all of the activities that camp has to offer.
+This is the primary focus of your time in Far Far Away and our staff has developed a program that gives scouts the opportunity to complete adventure requirements while having FUN exploring all of the activities that camp has to offer.

-Through immersing yourselves in our distant planetary world for a few days, your scouts will have many moments of learning.
+Through immersing yourselves in our fantasy kingdom for a few days, your scouts will have many moments of learning.
 These moments may be small or phenomenally momentous!
-Regardless of the specific learning and growth they do during your session of 2024: A Cub Odyssey, they will walk away with memories to last a lifetime that will influence what kind of person they become someday!
+Regardless of the specific learning and growth they do during your session of 2025: Camp Far Far Away, they will walk away with memories to last a lifetime that will influence what kind of person they become someday!